 Benefit Description You pay After the calendar year deductible Durable medical equipment (DME) (cont.)
-HDHP Option • Comfort or convenience items, for your comfort or convenience or the comfort or convenience of your caretaker, including, but not limited to, fitness club memberships, air conditioners, televisions, phones, dehumidifiers, air purifiers, food blenders, exercise equipment, orthopedic mattresses, home or automobile modifications, whirlpools, barber or beauty services, guest service or similar items, even if recommended by a professional provider.
-Medical equipment and supplies that are: expendable in nature (i.e. disposable items such as incontinent pads, catheters, irrigation kits, disposable electrodes, ace bandages, elastic stockings, and dressings) and primarily used for non-medical purposes, regardless of whether recommended by a professional provider Home health services HDHP Option Home health care ordered by a Plan physician and provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN), or home health aide.
-Services include oxygen therapy, intravenous In-Network: 15% Out-of-Network: 40% therapy and medications Not covered: Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not All charges diagnostic, therapeutic, or rehabilitative Chiropractic HDHP Option Manipulation of the spine and extremities limited to 25 visits per calendar year Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application In-Network: 15% Out-of-Network: 40% Children under the age of 13 must receive prior authorization for chiropractic care.
+HDHP Option Not covered: Audible prescription reading devices Replacement or duplication except when necessitated due to a change in the patient's medical condition or the cost to repair the item exceeds 50% of the price of a new item Comfort or convenience items, for your comfort or convenience or the comfort or convenience of your caretaker, including, but not limited to, fitness club memberships, air conditioners, televisions, phones, dehumidifiers, air purifiers, food blenders, exercise equipment, orthopedic mattresses, home or automobile modifications, whirlpools, barber or beauty services, guest service or similar items, even if recommended by a professional provider.
+Medical equipment and supplies that are: - expendable in nature (i.e. disposable items such as incontinent pads, catheters, irrigation kits, disposable electrodes, ace bandages, elastic stockings, and dressings) and - primarily used for non-medical purposes, regardless of whether recommended by a professional provider All charges Home health services HDHP Option Home healthcare ordered by a Plan physician and provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN), or home health aide.
+Services include oxygen therapy, intravenous therapy and medications In-Network: 15% Out-of-Network: 40% provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN), or home health aide.Services include oxygen therapy, intravenous provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN), or home health aide.
+Services include oxygen therapy, intravenous therapy and medications Out-of-Network: 40% provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN), or home health aide.
+Services include oxygen therapy, intravenous therapy and medications Not covered: Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not Out-of-Network: 40%